hasAnkitha/react-native-tune-sdk/README.md

   7. StoreKit.framework
   8. SystemConfiguration.framework

-6. Under your project properties ➜ "Info", add a new line with the following for you Tune SDK Keys:
+6. Under your project properties ➜ "Info", add a new line with the following for you Tune SDK config:
-  1. Key: TUNEadvertiserId.
-  2. Type: String
-  3. Value: Your Tune advertiser id.
-  4. Key: TUNEconversionKey.
-  5. Type String
-  6. Value: Your Tune conversion Key.
+  1. Create a dictionary named Tune.
+  2. Add a string with a key of advertiserId and a value of your advertiser Id.
+  3. Add a string with a key of conversionKey and a value of your conversion Key.

+## Android Manual Installation

+# Prerequisites for Android

 Consult [this guide](https://developer.android.com/sdk/installing/adding-packages.html) if you are unsure how to do this.
 Specifically step 3 for the mentioned packages.

-## Android Manual Installation

-# Prerequisites for Android

-Make sure you have the following SDK packages installed in the Android SDK Manager:
+Steps Up steps:
   * npm install react-native-tune-sdk
   * Add Tune package to the android/setting.gradle file
   * Add Tune package to your android/app/build.gradle
   * Add and initialize Tune SDK in MainActivity.java
+  * Create a Java class file next to MainActivity file and create a class to initial the Tune SDK.
+  * Add the class you created from the above step to AndroidManifest.xml and add permissions.

 1. `npm install --save react-native-tune-sdk`